FarronF/limerick-council-meetings/meetings/2024/10/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of the Municipal District of Adare-Rathkeale - 3rd September 2024.md

 In proposing the Motion Councillor O’Donoghue stated a budget is needed to cover the

 huge cost implications for maintaining all road verges.
-He further requested his Motion--- 8
+He further requested his Motion
+---
+8

 be forwarded to Corporate Services with a view to it being forwarded for the Agenda of